HasanGoni/HasanGoni.github.io/_posts/2021-08-03-Basic image processing with opencv and PIL.md

 ## PIL

 We can use `image.show` or `matplotlib` function to show an image.
-When we use `Image.open` it doesnot load the image in computer meemory, to load the image we need to use `image.load` method
+When we use `Image.open` it doesnot load the image in computer memory, to load the image we need to use `image.load` method

 ```python